-Researchers in Norway, France and England aim to identify good language teaching practices.
+Researchers in Norway, France and England aim to identify good language practices in school.

 About the project

 LANGUAGES is a complex video and language study of classrooms in Norway, England and France.
 LANGUAGES aims to advance our understanding of how language teachers support language development among students from different proficiency levels and language backgrounds.
 This ambition will be achieved through systematic video-recorded observations of English and French lessons over time, at a number of schools in each country, combined with language proficiency tests, surveys, and stimulated recall interviews.

 Sub-project 1: language use and instruction across languages and contexts

 This sub-project synthesises the overall project, with a particular focus on project collaboration, research design, research ethics, dissemination and implications.

 Sub-project 2: classroom practices, student experiences and language proficiency